Language-Research-Technology/ro-crate-html-lite/README.md

 # ro-crate-html-lite

-A tool to create a complete,  completely static to-crate-preview.html file which with the same functionality as ro-crate-html-js but without any dependence on online resources or Javascript (except for some small helpers)
+A tool to create a complete, completely static `ro-crate-preview.html` file with the same functionality as [ro-crate-html-js](https://github.com/UTS-eResearch/ro-crate-html-js) but without any dependence on online resources or JavaScript (except for some small helpers).

 ## Install

 ```
 npm install .